eschwartz/eschwartz.github.io/_posts/2024-02-13-otel-intro.md

 This is a great setup for local debugging.
 We can easily see every major operation that happens in a request, and identify scenarios where the system fails.
 But as we scale to thousands or millions of requests, we run into some problems:

 - The logs are not easily searchable.
 We can `grep` logs for certain values, but those values are likely to change over time, or across endpoints
-- We are not setup for analysis and visualization.
+- We are not set up for analysis and visualization.
 For example, we may want to see a histogram counting the popularity of each search term.
 This would not be possible without some extra processing steps.
 - Logs are lacking context.
 If we `grep` for logs containing `Database query failed!`, we lose important bits of information which may explain the error (like, that `limit=0` in the search query)